 When adding an Asset field you have a list of options.

-• Dropdown List - For creating a fixed set of selectable options
+• Drop-down List: This is ideal for creating a fixed set of selectable options, ensuring consistency.

 The List View refers to how you would like these Assets to be displayed in the Assets section on a Site or JobPrimary asset fields are shown on the top line in white; Secondary asset fields are shown on the bottom line in orange.
 The asset number is set to Right Align by default.
 These can be configured to your requirements.